hodzanassredin/hodzanassredin.github.com/_posts/2014-07-02-way-to-computation-expressions.md

 let mseq = SeqBuilder()
 {% endhighlight %}
 Computation expressions in fsharp meets all our needs from the list.
 Now we have possibility to hide all boilerplate code in a builder and inside the builder write a code that doesn't contains technical details and could be as generic as possible.
 Builders allows us to define new language with custom semantics and syntax.
-You should understand that computation expresiions is not just a monadic sugar, like do notation in haskell, it is a way to express new language inside our fsharp code.
-For example do notation in haskell often forces people to use monad insted of more simple cunstructs like monoid(we will see what it is in following posts) just to use a syntatic sugar.
-Do notations is always turing complete, but what if we want to build some little not turing complete language, for example a total language which has interesting property that for program written in that language termination is guaranteed?
+You should understand that computation expressions is not just a monadic sugar, like do notation in Haskell, it is a way to express new language inside our fsharp code.
+For example do notation in Haskell often forces people to use monad instead of more simple constructs like monoid(we will see what it is in following posts) just to use a syntactic sugar.
+Do notation is always turing complete, but what if we want to build some little and not turing complete language?
+For example a total language which has interesting property that all programs written in that language has guaranteed termination?
+Safe languages have not to be turing complete.
 Do notation can't do that but computation expressions can.
-Computation expression has its own limitations.
-It's not polymorphic.
+Computation expressions has their own limitations.
+They are not polymorphic.
 Our workaround will not work in fsharp due to limitations of fsharp type system (F# does not allow type constraints involving two different type parameters).
-As a result we can't express polymorphic monads and monad transformers in fsharp, but usually it is not a prolem at all.
-We don't need to compose different monads like in haskell, where we have IO monad everywhere, and it is not a problem to build specialized builder which will combine two other builders in a much more efficien way than monad transformers and without crazy type signatures.
-You can see as examples [AsyncSeq](http://tomasp.net/blog/async-sequences.aspx/) and [Update](http://tomasp.net/blog/2014/update-monads/) builders created by Tomas Petricek.
+As a result we can't express polymorphic monads and monad transformers in fsharp, but usually it is not a problem at all.
+We don't need to compose different monads so often as we usually do in Haskell, where we have IO monad everywhere, and it is not a problem to build specialised builder which will combine two other builders in a much more efficient way than monad transformers and without crazy type signatures.
+You can look at [AsyncSeq](http://tomasp.net/blog/async-sequences.aspx/) and [Update](http://tomasp.net/blog/2014/update-monads/) builders created by Tomas Petricek.
+They are perfect examples of composed builders.
 Computation expressions is a perfect way to express some domain specific language in F#.
 We can define new syntax and semantics.
 One note is that we should use operational semantics(what keywords must do) but not denotational semantics(how keywords must be translated to other language).
-If you need to describe denotational semantics for program in fsharp, for example some fsharp to js translator, then you should look at another feature of fsharp "code quotations".
+If you need to describe denotational semantics for a program in fsharp, for example some fsharp to js translator, then you should look at another feature of fsharp "code quotations".